Faculty and Staff

 Racial differences in the use of oral anti-cancer agents among Medicaid enrollees diagnosed with breast cancer (1998-2008).
 Health Outcomes award from the Pharmaceutical Research and Manufacturers of America (PhRMA) Foundation. $110,000.
 2011-2013.
 Principal Investigator.

-Felder TM and Bennett CL.
-Can patients "afford" to be adherent to expensive oral cancer drugs?
-Unintended consequences of pharmaceutical development.
-Journal of Oncology Practice, in press.
+Felder TM, Bennett CL.
+Can patients “afford” to be adherent to expensive oral cancer drugs? unintended consequences of pharmaceutical development.
+Journal of Oncology Practice, 2013 Nov; 9 (6s): 64s-66s.

 Felder TM, Palmer NR, Lal LS, Mullen PD.
-What is the Evidence for Pharmaceutical Patient Assistance Programs?
-A Systematic Review.
-J Health Care Poor Underserved.
+What is the evidence for pharmaceutical patient assistance programs?
+A systematic review.
+Journal of Health Care for the Poor and Underserved.
 2011 Feb;22(1):24-48.
+PMCID: PMC3065996.